-- Each Job Ticket in the list shows details and has buttons for further actions.
-From left to right: - Settings... shows a dialog with a summary of printer settings. - Transactions... shows a dialog with financial transaction details. - Edit... shows the Edit Dialog, so job options can be changed. - Preview downloads the PDF document to be printed. - Cancel... shows a dialog to confirm cancellation of the Ticket.
+Below the details there are buttons for further actions.
+From left to right:

+- Settings... shows a dialog with a summary of printer settings. - Transactions... shows a dialog with financial transaction details. - Edit... shows the Edit Dialog, so job options can be changed. - Preview downloads the PDF document to be printed. - Cancel... shows a dialog to confirm cancellation of the Ticket.
 A reason can be entered.
-After cancellation the user is optionally notified by email: see Job Ticket Configuration Properties. - Settle... shows the Settle Dialog, so the job can be charged, when not printed from the Print Dialog, but from the PDF viewer, after Preview. - Print... shows a Print Dialog with compatible printers to redirect the job to.
+After cancellation the user is optionally notified by email or a Notification Plug-in: see Job Ticket Configuration Properties. - Settle... shows the Settle Dialog, so the job can be charged, when not printed from the Print Dialog, but from the PDF viewer, after Preview. - Print... shows a Print Dialog with compatible printers to redirect the job to.